A. The fifth trumpet brings demonic locusts from the bottomless pit.

 i.
 These angels have a specific sphere of activity (a third of mankind), and are only activated in God's timing.
 They execute God's will in God's timing.

 c.
-The great river Euphrates: Why are these angels of judgment connected with the Euphrates River?
-The Euphrates was a landmark of ancient Babylon.
-It was the frontier of the Israel’s land as fully promised by God (Genesis 15:17-21).
+The great river Euphrates: These angels were connected with the Euphrates River because the Euphrates was a landmark of ancient Babylon.
+It was the frontier of Israel's land as fully promised by God (Genesis 15:17-21).
 It was also the boundary of the old Roman Empire, which will be revived under the Antichrist.

 ii.
 The Euphrates is also associated with the first sin (Genesis 2:10-14), the first murder (Genesis 4:16), the first organized revolt against God (Genesis 11:1-9), the first war confederation (Genesis 14:1), and the first dictatorship (Genesis 10:8-10).